The Northern Ireland Courts and Tribunals Service is committed to improving its quality of service to all court users.

 The Northern Ireland Courts and Tribunals Service is committed to improving its quality of service to all customers.
 By making comments about our services you enable us to improve them.
 By making a complaint you enable us to put things right.

 We welcome complaints about any aspect of our services that you do not think is acceptable.
 You can also complain about our facilities in courthouses if you don’t think they are up to standard.
-The minimum standard of service that you can expect is outlined in our Customer Service Standards on page nine.
+The minimum standard of service that you can expect is outlined in our Customer Service Standards on page five.

 There are some complaints the Courts and Tribunals Service does not have the authority to deal with.